 Report 1 recommendations:

-- The national policy should recognize the multiple dimensions of environmental education (e.g. about, in and for the environment) and ensure that all dimensions are given equal footing throughout a student’s school career.
+- The national policy should recognise the multiple dimensions of environmental education (e.g. about, in and for the environment) and ensure that all dimensions are given equal footing throughout a student’s school career

 - Young people should be given the opportunity to think broadly about local and global environmental issues and encouraged to develop a sense of ownership and agency.

 The provision of environmental education in England is complex, contested and circular.
 Viewed as a broad church, and a discipline which students find ‘interesting’, environmental education encompasses multiple topics and skills.
 Currently, however, environmental education has no defined home resulting in the subject ‘falling through the gaps’.